-The weighted average Carbon Intensity of the Financial Product and of MSCI World Total Return Net Index (the "Benchmark"), defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue.
+- The weighted average Women on Board defined as the percentage of female board members at the investee companies held in the Financial Product and of the Benchmark. - The weighted average Carbon Intensity of the Financial Product and of the Benchmark, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue.